-Antivirus software are programs which can detect, prevent and clean up computer viruses which may attempt to infect your computer system.
-It will scan downloaded files as well as your entire computer system in order to detect the presence of an infection.
-Before getting into anymore information about antivirus programs let’s first learn some basic information about computer viruses in general.
+Antivirus software are programs which can detect, prevent and clean up computer viruses.
+Firstly, these viruses may attempt to infect your computer system.
+It will scan downloaded files as well as your entire computer system.
+This is to detect the presence of an infection.
+Before getting into anymore information about antivirus programs let's first learn some basic information about computer viruses in general.

-There are several ways that your system may become infected.
-The most common way a virus is spread is thru infected attachments to email.
-These attachments may come in the form of pictures, videos, sound clips or just about any other type of file that can be attached to an email.
+Subsequently, there are several ways that your system may become infected.
+For example, the most common way a virus is spread is thru infected attachments to email.
+These attachments may come in the form of pictures, videos, sound clips or just about any other type of file attached to an email.
 Infections can also be spread through internet downloads.
-These could be completely legitimate files or links which have been altered unknowingly to include a virus or they can come from illegal software downloaded via peer-to-peer programs or other services.
+These could be completely legitimate files or links altered unknowingly to include a virus or they can come from illegal software downloaded via peer-to-peer programs or other services.

-Here are some signs that may indicate that your system may have been infected.
+Some signs that may indicate your system may have been infected:

 - The occurrence of random pop-ups, noises or music.

-- Random files and icons appearing on your desktop or other places when you did not install such things.
+- Random files and icons appearing on your desktop when you did not install such things.

 - Files and icons which were on your system before have disappeared without you having uninstalled or moved them.

 - A high number of unusual error messages occurring.